 A smoke detector can save your life and property if a fire breaks out, and a carbon monoxide detector can save your life.
 But if you’re not home to hear those alarms go off, they’re not very useful.
 One alternative is to install a home-security system that provides remote monitoring, but ADT, Vivint, and similar companies charge at least $15 per month for that service.

-Buy a Leeo for $99 $50 and if it detects your smoke or CO detector going off, the Leeo service will send you a message via the app, complete with a recording of the alarm sounding off.
+Buy a Leeo for $100 and if it detects your smoke or CO detector going off, the Leeo service will send you a message via the app, complete with a recording of the alarm sounding off.
 Touch one button to call your local 911 (local to your home, not to where you are at the time), or touch another to indicate a false alarm.
+Update: Leeo can now also listen for the sound of a water leak detector firing off.

 If you don’t take action immediately, the Leeo service will robo-call your emergency contact list until someone not only answers, but takes action (since the call could go to voicemail).
 The call will play the recorded sound and ask the person to press 1 if they think it’s a smoke (or CO) detector, to press 2 if they think it’s a false alarm, or to press 3 to hear the sound again.